movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Transaction handles, free-space indexes, typed reservations, allocation, pinning, commit/abort allocator transitions, and the emergency metadata commit reserve are in place.
-Delayed metadata-reference ownership and merging are in place, but extent-tree materialization, delayed data refs, and ordered extents remain.
+Delayed metadata-reference ownership and merging are in place, along with skinny-metadata extent-tree materialization.
+Delayed data refs, on-disk allocator accounting, and ordered extents remain.
 Exercise the mutation paths with a small in-kernel test harness as they gain callers, but keep the public filesystem read-only.

 ### 3. B-tree writer